Narwhal: Tusk and dentition

 The most conspicuous trait of male narwhals is a long, spiralled tusk, which is a canine tooth that projects from the left side of the upper jaw.
 Both sexes have a pair of tusks embedded in the upper jaw, which in males erupt from the lip somewhere between two and three years of age.
 The tusk grows throughout the animal's life, reaching lengths of 1.5 to 3 m.
 It is hollow and weighs up to 7.45 kg.
 Some males may grow two tusks, occurring when the right canine also protrudes through the lip.
 Females rarely grow tusks: when they do, the tusks are typically smaller than those of males, with less noticeable spirals.

 Current scientific consensus indicates that narwhal tusks are secondary sexual characteristics which indicate social status.
 Further functions of the narwhal tusk are debated: while some biologists suggest that narwhals use their tusks in fights, others argue that they may be of use in feeding.
 The tusk is also a highly innervated sensory organ with millions of nerve endings, allowing the narwhal to sense temperature variability in its surroundings.
 These nerves may also be able to detect changes in particle concentration and water pressure.
 According to Martin Nweeia, male narwhals may rid themselves of encrustations on their tusks by rubbing them together, as opposed to posturing displays of aggressive male-to-male rivalry.
 Drone footage from August 2016 in Tremblay Sound, Nunavut, revealed that narwhals used their tusks to tap and stun small Arctic cod, making them easier to catch for feeding.
 Females, who usually do not have tusks, live longer than males, hence the tusk cannot be essential to the animal's survival.
 It is generally accepted that the primary function of the narwhal tusk is associated with sexual selection.

 Alongside its tusk, the narwhal has a single pair of small vestigial teeth that reside in open tooth sockets in the upper jaw.
 These teeth, which differ in form and composition, encircle the exposed tooth sockets laterally, posteriorly, and ventrally.
 Vestigial teeth in male narwhals are commonly shed in the palate.
 The varied morphology and anatomy of small teeth indicate a path of evolutionary obsolescence.

+Microscopic structure

+The tusk consists of two opposing helical structures formed from mineralised collagen fibrils.
+The outer layer forms a left-handed helix, while the underlying layer forms a right-handed helix.
+This opposing helical arrangement helps the tusk to grow straight while maintaining its characteristic outer large-scale left-handed spiral.